speedata/publisher/doc/manual/doc/description-en/commandline.md

     -h, --help                   Show this help
         --autoopen               Open the PDF file (MacOS X and Linux only) --data=NAME              Name of the XML data file.
 Defaults to 'data.xml'.
 Use '-' for STDIN --cache=METHOD           Use cache method.
-One of 'fast' or 'optimal'.
+One of 'none', 'fast' or 'optimal'.
 Default is 'optimal' --dummy                  Don't read a data file, use '<data />' as input -c, --config=NAME            Read the config file with the given NAME.
 Default: 'publisher.cfg' --[no-]cutmarks          Display cutmarks in the document